Rsz Img 1840

 If you grew up in the West and lived with parents who immigrated from the Arab world and spoke Arabic inside the house, you are called a heritage speaker in the world of linguistics.

-But you can easily engage in topics about food, cooking, clothing and family.
-Language experts call it Kitchen Arabic.
+But you can easily engage in topics about food, cooking, clothing, and family.
+Language experts call this Kitchen Arabic.

-As for the Egyptian, Tunisian or Lebanese dialect that your parents speak and which you fully understand, it is something you have already acquired.
-All you need to improve your dialect speaking proficiency is make an effort to consistently speak it with the parents and cousins even when they address you in another language.
+As for the Egyptian, Tunisian, or Lebanese dialect that your parents speak and which you fully understand, it is something you have already acquired.
+All you need to improve your dialect speaking proficiency is make an effort to consistently speak it with your parents and cousins, even when they address you in another language.

 2- The Aspiring Research Professional